 In our household, I find when I am not prepared for dinner the flow-on effects the whole family.
 So I like to meal plan each week.
 This helps with the grocery shopping, as we only purchase what is needed and ensures we have everything on hand for that meal.
 You can read more here about how to create a weekly meal plan here and check out my facebook page where I share lots of my family dinners.
 I like to prepare dinners that are full of flavour and colour with plenty of different types of vegetables.

 When they were younger, my youngest was fussy with his vegetables.
-So I purchased a vegetable chopper and would finely chop vegetables so small and mix it through a spaghetti bowl mince and sauce and they wouldn’t even know that it was full of vegetables.
+So I would finely chop vegetables so small and mix it through a spaghetti bowl mince and sauce and they wouldn’t even know that it was full of vegetables.
 Still, a family favourite and now they know whats in it!

 Although at times we’ll make homemade pizzas or something a little fun on a weekend that allows the kids to get creative in the kitchen with us.